Lexington Law Credit Repair ranked #3 (or, 2b) in our review of the best credit repair companies.

 - The simple size of the company.

-In fact, the base-level package will likely be enough for most potential customers who are only looking for one thing: credit repair.
+The base-level “Standard” package will likely be enough for most potential customers.
+Especially if you are only looking for one thing: credit repair.

-However, Lexington’s ‘upgraded’ service levels offer potentially worthwhile benefits for certain credit repair cases.
+Yet, Lexington’s ‘upgraded’ packages may offer worthwhile benefits for certain credit repair cases.

 The firm’s expanded service offering, long track record, high marks for customer service, and relatively robust freely-available educational resources helped Lexington Law to a PreventLoanScams.org rating of 9.2 out of 10.

 Our Lexington Law review dives further into the Pros & Cons, and answers frequently asked questions potential customers may have about the service.

 What We Like About Lexington Law

 Our review led off with a few of the primary ‘Pros’ we like about Lexington Law.